 The Dawson Creek campus JOHSC is comprised of the following people:

-Co-chairs - Lorelee Mathias and Gary Farquharson, Jaron Wilems and Jesse Bassett currently comprise the rest of the committee.
-Any safety concerns or issues on the Dawson Creek campus should be brought forward to any one or all of members of the committee for review.
+Any safety concerns or issues on the Dawson Creek campus should be brought forward to any one, or all of, the members of the committee for review.
 The committee will then make recommendations to the College for the resolution of the issues brought before them.

 Dawson Creek JOHSC Terms of Reference

-Northern Lights College is committed to ensuring there is a healthy, safe, working and learning environment at the College’s worksites.
-Therefore the College will:
+Northern Lights College is committed to ensuring there is a healthy and safe working and learning environment at the College’s worksites.
+Therefore, the College will:

 Be committed to implementing up-to-date health and safety practices and vigilant in researching new health and safety practices, and to maintain a leadership role within our community.

-The JOHSC’s role shall include but not limited to:
+The JOHSC’s role shall include, but not be limited to:

 - The promotion of safe work practices,

-- Collaborate/co-ordinate with the other JOHSCs or worker representatives,
+- Liaise with the other JOHSCs or worker representatives,

-- Assist the HSEA in developing the College’s Health and Safety Program, polices and procedures, and best practices,
+- Assist the HSEA in developing the College’s Health and Safety Program, policies and procedures, and SOP,

 Duties and Functions of the Committee